threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

 ### What can you do to zero out your disks?
-How can I wipe the disks of my 3node with Linux?
+How can I wipe the disks of my 3node server with Linux?

 For zero out disks unix has a tool called “wipefs”.
 Every distribution should have it.
 So if you take an ISO image of any Linux distribution and boot in “Try” mode, you can then go in a terminal or shell and write the following command: